mrstarkng/hedwig-translation-plugin/README.md

 # Hedwig Translation Plugin

-**Hedwig** is a powerful AI-powered translation plugin designed to work seamlessly within popular word processing platforms like **Google Docs**.
+**Hedwig** is a powerful AI-powered translation plugin designed to work seamlessly within popular word processing platforms like **Google Docs** and **Microsoft Word**.
 This project enables effortless document translation by leveraging cutting-edge Large Language Models (LLMs) such as **Google’s Gemini**, directly inside your document.

 > This project was developed as part of the **Natural Language Processing Applications (CSC15008)** course.